Clinical Research Certificate

 The Graduate Certificate in Clinical Research (CCR) provides training to health care professionals who desire knowledge in the core competencies that allows participation in clinical research careers without the time commitment of a graduate degree.
 The certificate aligns with the University’s mission as it enables more clinical providers to be well equipped to participate in biomedical research, thus advancing new knowledge.

-The 19-credit hour certificate includes courses in biostatistics, epidemiology, team science, grants overview amongst others and is ideal for clinical specialists, residents, medical trainees and fellows.
+The 19-credit hour certificate includes courses in biostatistics, epidemiology, team science, and grants overview amongst, others and is ideal for clinical specialists, residents, medical trainees, and fellows.

 - A doctoral degree from an accredited school in the health/clinical sciences (e.g. M.D., Pharm.
 D., O.D., D.M.D., Ph.D.)

 A Bachelor’s or Master’s in the health/clinical sciences from an accredited institution of higher education (e.g. BSN, MHS)

 All applications to the College of Graduate Studies must be submitted online.
 If you are unable to apply online you must petition the Office of the Dean for special accommodations with an explanation of why you are unable to apply online.
 Certificate students may only enroll in one certificate program at a time and must complete one certificate program before beginning coursework towards another program.
 The certificate is offered throughout the academic year with specific start terms.

 1. Academic transcripts from the institution of the highest degree, as well as any professional certifications that indicate the applicant has either: